-ASI is the national organization representing the interests of more than 82,000 sheep producers located throughout the United States.
-From East to West, farm flocks to range operations, ASI works to represent the interests of all producers.
+ASI is the national organization representing the interests of more than 88,000 sheep producers located throughout the United States.
+From East to West, pasture-based flocks to range operations, ASI works to represent the interests of all producers.

 ASI is a federation of 45 state sheep associations as well as individual members.
 All ASI officers, board of director members and council and committee members serve as volunteers – without pay.

 Roots Dating Back to the 1800s

 The year was 1865.
 Abraham Lincoln was president, the Civil War was ending, and neither the automobile nor the telephone had been invented.
 This was the year the National Wool Growers Association was formed, making it the first national livestock association in the United States.
 It was this association that provided the roots for today’s national industry organization: the American Sheep Industry Association (ASI).

 Powered by Producers … for Producers

 From the domestic and international promotion of wool and pelts to its work on legislative, science and technology, animal health and resource management issues, ASI is a producer-powered federation of state organizations dedicated to the common goal of promoting the profitability and well-being of the U.S. sheep industry.

 ASI’s producer-driven structure includes a board of directors, executive board, councils and committees and officers.
 These entities define, develop and execute policy on issues affecting the sheep industry.
 Councils and committees include Animal Health, Legislative Action, Predator Management, Public Lands, Research and Education and Resource Management.

 ASI’s track record as a proven coalition builder was evidenced when it brought together leaders from all segments of the industry to win the only trade action on Australian and New Zealand lamb imports.